Hina7253/Carbon-Footprint-Tracker/README.md

-🌱 Digital Carbon Footprint Tracker (Backend)
+# 🌱 Digital Carbon Footprint Tracker - Backend

-📌 Overview
+## 📌 Overview

-The Digital Carbon Footprint Tracker Backend is built using Java Spring Boot and is responsible for analyzing websites to estimate their environmental impact.
+The Digital Carbon Footprint Tracker Backend is developed using Java and Spring Boot.
+It analyzes websites to estimate their environmental impact by calculating energy usage and converting it into CO₂ emissions.

-It calculates how much energy is consumed when a website loads and converts that into CO₂ emissions, helping developers build more sustainable web applications.
+This system helps developers build more sustainable and eco-friendly web applications.